 What better way to obtain ideas for your blog than straight from the horse’s mouth?

-The horses in question are your prospects and clients; just don’t tell them I called them a horse.
+The horses in question are your prospects and clients; just don’t tell them I called them horses.

 FAQ blog posts are all about taking the questions you receive and, through a clear framework, turning them into a structured and optimised long-form piece of content that answers them directly.